-With winter arriving and weather becoming cooler, there are many skin problems that can make this season unenjoyable and bothersome.
-One of problems is having dry, cracked, painful, and irritated lips.
+With the cooler winter weather coming, there are many skin problems that can make this season unpleasant and bothersome.
+One of winter’s problems is having dry, cracked, painful, and irritated lips.
 Why does this issue mainly happen during winter time?
-Well, this is mainly due to dry weather and wind.
-The humidity in the air becomes low which increase evaporation from our skin and lips causing dryness and cracking.
-The layer of skin on our lips are also thin and there are few oil glands that help keep our lips moisturized.
+Well, this is mainly due to dry weather and unpredictable wind.
+The humidity in the air becomes low which increases evaporation from both our skin and lips causing dryness and cracking.
+The layer of skin on our lips is thinner and there are fewer oil glands that help keep our lips moisturized.

-Here are always ways you can help protect and prevent dryness and cracking:
+Here are ways you can help protect and prevent dryness and cracking:

 Do Not Lick Your Lips

 Licking your lips may seem like a quick-fix solution to alleviate the pain and discomfort, but this causes more harm than good.
 This is harmful due to the abundance of bacteria that live in your mouth and tongue.
 As soon as you lick your lips, the moisture from your lips soon evaporates causing even more dryness and cracking.
 Instead of licking, apply lip balm or moisturizer to your lips.
 Petroleum-based ointments are best.
-Avoid lip balms that contain fragrance, flavors, alcohol, and sun protection.
+Avoid lip balms that contain fragrance, flavors, and alcohol.
 These products may cause more irritation and can cause allergic reactions.
 Applying lip balm or moisturizer to your lips before stepping outside can help with prevention.
-Throughout the day you can repeat as needed.
+Repeat throughout the day when needed.

 Inadequate hydration also may cause your lips to crack.
-Making efforts to keep your body hydrated during the winter will help in preventing dryness.
+Making efforts to keep your body hydrated during the winter will help prevent dryness.
 Drinking plenty of water during the day, about eight to ten 8-ounce glasses and consuming fruits and vegetables that are high in water content are advisable.

 Vitamins and Nutrition

 Some causes of skin dryness may also be caused by vitamin deficiencies.
 Vitamins such as B-complex, niacin, and riboflavin can help boost and retain moisture.
-Including lots of green vegetables, lentils, beans, dairy products, and nuts in your diet helps skin to maintain smoothness and moisturize.
-Taking a multivitamin supplement for those who are constantly on the go and may not has a much time for a special diet and meal plans is better than nothing.
+Eating green vegetables, lentils, beans, dairy products, and nuts helps skin to maintain smoothness and moisturize.
+Taking a multivitamin supplement for those who are constantly on the go is recommended.

 Although skin care is difficult to manage during colder weather, it is possible.
 Discover what works best for you and your skin for a better winter experience.
 Staying hydrated, moisturizing, maintaining a healthy diet, taking vitamin supplements and exfoliating will help keep those lips nice and healthy and pink.
 Last, but not least, steer clear from the oh-so-tempting licking of your lips.